lazuee/poe.js/README.md

 	// See: https://github.com/ading2210/poe-api#finding-your-token
 	token: "xxxxxx",

+	// Chatbot name
+	bot_name: "Sage",

-	// Purge conversation when there's no pending request on ask
+	// Clears the conversation if there are no pending requests on the "ask" function.
 	purge_conversation: {
 		enable: true, // default: false
 		count: 100 // default: 50